Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Oktober 2025 05.26.33 UTC
+- WIB: Jumat, 10 Oktober 2025 06.23.30 UTC
-- WITA: Jumat, 10 Oktober 2025 06.26.33 UTC
+- WITA: Jumat, 10 Oktober 2025 07.23.30 UTC
-- WIT: Jumat, 10 Oktober 2025 07.26.33 UTC
+- WIT: Jumat, 10 Oktober 2025 08.23.30 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: nature
+Kategori: inspirational